Ngukurr: Notable people

 Phillip Roberts was a resident of the Roper River Mission (now Ngukurr) and his biography became an award-winning book, I, the Aboriginal, by Douglas Lockwood.

+Relton Roberts, Australian rules footballer, was born and raised there, and played professionally in the Australian Football League.

 Actor and musician, Tom E. Lewis, grew up in the Roper River Mission before moving into acting with his role in the film The Chant of Jimmie Blacksmith.
 His mother, Angelina George, also grew up in the Roper River Mission and, along with her sisters, became a renowned painter.

 Dexter Daniels made significant contributions to the 1960s movement to award Aboriginal stockman equal pay, a movement that was further highlighted by the famous Wave Hill walk-off.

 The Reverend Canon Michael Gumbuli Wurramara (AM) became the Northern Territory's first Indigenous Anglican priest in 1973 when he became rector of St Matthew's Anglican Church in Ngukurr.

 Cherry Wulumirr Daniels received a medal of the Order of Australia in 2016 for service to her community.
 Her career included working as a teacher and educator, leading a local women's Indigenous ranger group and teaching her traditional language of Ngandi.

 Artist and custodian of traditional law for the Wagilak people, Djambu "Sambo" Barra Barra (born c.1946) and his wife Amy Jirwulurr Johnson, also a noted artist, live at Ngukurr.

+Yugul blues band was formed in 1968 in Ngukurr, and are credited as being the longest running, and the first, Aboriginal blues band in the Northern Territory.

+Visual artist Ginger Riley Munduwalawala learnt to paint in Ngukurr, his work capturing the vibrancy of country.

+The six-piece guitar rock band, Lonely Boys were from in Ngukurr.